1969–1970 Harvard University anti-Vietnam War protests: 1970: Harvard Square riots

 After the Students for a Democratic Society fractured in 1970, multiple groups emerged from the Harvard chapter, the more moderate of which was the November Action Coalition.
 It secured a permit to organize a parade on April 15, 1970, protesting the trial of Black Panther leader Bobby Seale, as well as being part of a broader anti-war effort.
 The date was significant, because the rally also protested against using tax money for war efforts and April 15 is the final day to file federal income tax returns in the United States.

 The march to Harvard Yard was described by The New York Times as largely peaceful, with rocks being thrown sporadically.
 A sound truck encouraged participants to “go all the way to Harvard Square – where the enemies are”.
 The number of protesters was estimated to be around 1,500 by the time they entered Harvard Square at 7pm.
 At 7:20pm, the street lights were turned off and police formed a line, wearing masks and no badges.
 Some protesters started rioting, throwing bricks, smashing windows, setting fires and taunting Harvard University students watching from their dormitories.
 While two buildings and two police cars were set on fire, fire trucks were able to quickly extinguish these.
 The roughly 2,000 police officers present started charging the protesters at 8:19pm, firing tear gas and occasionally throwing back bricks thrown at them.
-The streets were cleared at about 1am and the 2,000 National Guard soldiers who were standing by at their Boston and Cambridge armouries dismissed at 2am.
+The streets were cleared at about 1am and the 2,000 National Guard soldiers who were standing by at their Boston and Cambridge armouries were dismissed at 2am.
 A curfew imposed that evening was lifted at 6am.